 Traveling is a true delight.
 Stressful things will happen in life whether you are traveling or not but there are steps you can take to make traveling less stressful when inevitable situations arise.
 Preparation is key and the important thing to remember is that life is a journey, may yours be a faire one.

-Kristen is a professional archer and lifetime performer.
+Kris (Makoa) Meeks is a professional archer and lifetime performer.
 She began her training in dance at the age of two and pursued a career in classical ballet.
-After completing her BFA and MPA, her interests turned back towards archery.
-Training with the mantra “Do whatever it takes and start now.” has led her to two world titles, multiple national titles and numerous state, regional and local titles in longbow, recurve and Asiatic.
-She has been named an Archery Influencer and has been featured on programs such as The Push Archery and Quickshots.
-Preforming The Longbow Show and sharing the joy of traditional archery with others is her passion.
+After completing her BFA and MPA, her interests turned toward archery.
+Training with the mantra “do whatever it takes and start now” has led her to two world titles, multiple national titles and numerous state, regional and local titles in longbow, recurve and Asiatic.
+She has been named an archery influencer, featured on programs such as The Push Archery and Quickshots.
+Sharing the joy of traditional archery with others is her passion.
 Kris is honored to captain the professional shooting team “Trad Tour”.
-She owns a traditional archery shop with her husband, is the mother to two children and is a Level 2 USA Archery Certified Instructor.
-She shares this wonderful story from her own travels:
+She is the mother to two children and is a Level 2 USA Archery Certified Instructor.